Karthi-DStech/Generative-Adversarial-Networks-Framework/README.md

 12. **<span style="color:red;">ACCBlurGAN</span>**(new): Further enhances ACBlurGAN by using convolutional layers as the backbone for both the generator and discriminator.

-## Features
-- **Modular Architecture**: The project is built with a modular architecture, enabling easy integration of new GAN architectures and the swapping of existing ones.
-- **Versatility**: The framework supports a wide range of GAN architectures, making it suitable for various image generation tasks.
-- **Customizable Training**: The framework offers extensive flexibility in configuring the training, evaluation, and prediction processes.
-Users can fine-tune a wide array of parameters, including, but not limited to, training strategies, model architecture, hyperparameters and dataset configurations.
-These adjustments can be made through the comprehensive options system, which includes base, train, predict, and evaluate options.
-The settings are easily accessible and modifiable via the options folder, shell scripts, or command-line arguments, allowing researchers and developers to precisely tailor the entire pipeline to their specific requirements and experimental needs.
-- **Comprehensive Evaluation and Analysis**: The framework provides robust tools for model evaluation and result analysis.
-It includes an automated evaluation pipeline that calculates metrics such as FID scores and offers visualization capabilities for generated images.
-The Jupyter notebook allows for flexible, in-depth analysis of results, including the creation of video grids for visual comparison of different models or training stages.
- - **Advanced Performance Tracking and Experiment Management**: The project implements a robust logging system using TensorBoard.
-It tracks and records various performance metrics, losses, and learning rates throughout the training process.
-The system also saves generated images at regular intervals, allowing for visual inspection of the model's progress.
-Logs are organised by experiment name and include detailed configuration information, making it easy to compare different runs and analyse results over time.

 ## Enviroment Dependencies
 To run this project, you'll need the following dependencies, the [requirements.txt](./requirements.txt) file is provided for your convenience: